jasminecao/cis519-tweet-replies/README.md

 API.
 To use the file, one will need a TwitterAPI key and access token.
 The final labeled source tweets are stored in the file `data/final_tweets_test.txt` and `data/final_tweets_training.txt`.

+The code for the baseline classifier, random forest classifier, and TextCNN model is included in the notebook `predictor.ipynb`.